James Conlon: Personal life

 Conlon married Jennifer Ringo, a soprano and vocal coach, on January 9, 1987, at St. Patrick's Cathedral in New York.
 She is a graduate of the Juilliard School of Music and the University of Iowa.
 They have two daughters, Luisa, who was named for the Verdi opera Luisa Miller, and Emma.
 Luisa acted in the 1998 Merchant Ivory film, A Soldier's Daughter Never Cries.
+She is a documentary filmmaker, journalist, producer and DP.
+Emma is an interdisciplinary performer, under EYC, and humanitarian activist.